d3/d3-transition/README.md

 <a name="transition_select" href="#transition_select">#</a> <i>transition</i>.<b>select</b>(<i>selector</i>)

-For each selected element, selects the first descendant element that matches the specified *selector* string, and returns a transition on the resulting selection.
+For each selected element, selects the first descendant element that matches the specified *selector* string, if any, and returns a transition on the resulting selection.
 The new transition has the same name, id and timing as this transition; furthermore, if such a transition already exists on a selected element, the existing transition is returned for that element.

 This method is equivalent to deriving a selection via [*transition*.selection](#transition_selection), creating a subselection via [*selection*.select](https://github.com/d3/d3-selection#selection_select), and then creating a new transition via [*selection*.transition](#selection_transition):

 ```js
 transition